qwerty1423/no-autopilot-mod/README.md

 folder structure after install:
 (wip)

+### if you really don't know what to do

+copy the contents of README.md above and give it to your preferred llm. (chatgpt, gemini, whatever) and ask it what to do to install.

 ## Default Controls

 The autopilot can be configured using only the `F8` gui window and the map, so `F8` is probably the most important keybind to remember.